PJ789/Syonara/README.md

 See https://raw.githubusercontent.com/PJ789/Syonara/main/Syonara%20Circuit%20Diagram.png
 ![Sayonara Circuit Diagram](Syonara%20Circuit%20Diagram.png)

-## Improvements?
+## Design Improvements?

-Add a brightness control to the backlight circuit, perhaps using an analog input.
-Support for standard LED colour setting protocols.
+- Add a brightness control to the backlight circuit, perhaps using an analog input.
+- Support for standard LED colour setting protocols.
+- The circuit design counts over 20 matrix columns, supplying power to each column via two decade counters, then reading the output on the 8 matrix rows as a byte.
+Because of the keyboard membrane design, this can create false key presses if two keys on the same row/different columns are pressed at the same time (causing power to be fed to a second column) AND another key is simultaneously pressed on either column.
+The likelihood of this happening is reasonably low; it could be avoided by better keyboard membrane design (requires a new keyboard membrane).